How to Import PST to Shared Mailbox Office 365 Effortlessly?

 Reading Time 12 Minutes Reading

-There are 4 different methods including manual as well as automated approaches available to import PST files from your local system to Office 365.
+There are 4 different methods including manual as well as automated approaches available to export PST files from your local system to Office 365.

 1. Import/Export Wizard